hiCozyty/homelab/README.md

 ```

 During pfSense installation, make sure to use the USB NIC for the WAN and the virtual interface (br0) as the LAN

+Make sure to disable dhcp on the router/ap (AP mode) so that pfSense will handle DHCP

+Go to `http://192.168.1.1` for the pfSense dashboard
+Default login is `admin:pfsense`
+Change password

 ## Install tailscale inside pfSense
 ...